 Standard homeowners’ insurance typically covers:

 - Your dwelling

-- Structures on the grounds (e.g., sheds, pool houses, garages, fences)
+- Structures on the property (e.g., sheds, pool houses, garages)

 - Liability for injuries and damage to others